-Habitat: Open places from the foothills to moderate elevations in the mountains
+Habitat: Meadows and open slopes from the foothills to middle elevations in the mountains

 Conservation Status: Not of concern

 Perennial from a short, rooting, scaly rhizome, with stout stems 2-6 dm. tall, covered with stalked glands.

 Leaves 3-5 nerved, entire, hairy and glandular, the basal ones oblanceolate to narrowly elliptic, 3-12 cm. long and 1-4 cm. wide; cauline leave 2-4 pairs, reduced upward, becoming sessile.
 The basal leaves have conspicuous tufts of long, brown wool in the axils.

 Heads solitary, occasionally 3, broadly hemispheric; involucre 10-15 mm. high, glandular and hairy, the bracts narrowly elliptic with an obtuse tip; rays 10-23, 1.5-2.5 cm. long and 4-10 mm. wide; pappus whitish.